-Action: Closes steelhead retention on the lower Kalama River, use of barbless hooks is voluntary
+Hatchery steelhead retention reopens on the lower Kalama River, use of barbless hooks is voluntary

 For more information on the Kalama River such as fishing access, and salmon run information CLICK HERE!